meteatamel/knative-tutorial/docs/10-visioneventing.md

 [Cloud Vision API](https://cloud.google.com/vision/docs) is another Machine Learning API of Google Cloud.
 You can use it to derive insight from your images with powerful pre-trained API models or easily train custom vision models with AutoML Vision.

 In this lab, we will use a [Cloud Storage](https://cloud.google.com/storage/docs/) bucket to store our images.
 We will also enable [Pub/Sub notifications](https://cloud.google.com/storage/docs/pubsub-notifications) on our bucket.
 This way, every time we add an image to the bucket, it will trigger a Pub/Sub message.
-This in turn will trigger our Knative service where we will use Vision API to analyze the image.
-Pretty cool!
+This in turn will trigger our service where we will use Vision API to analyze the image.

-Since we're making calls to Google Cloud services, you need to make sure that the outbound network access is enabled, as described [here](https://github.com/knative/docs/blob/master/serving/outbound-network-access.md).

-You also want to make sure that the Vision API is enabled:
+You want to make sure that the Vision API is enabled:

 ```bash
 gcloud services enable vision.googleapis.com